shannonhsq/FedTMOS/README.md

 - `--n_clauses`: the number of clauses of the model
 - `--T`: the feedback threshold of the model
 - `--s`: the learning sensitivity of the model
+- `--patch_dim`: the patch dimensions of the model
 - `--c`: the number of server models
 - `--k`: the number of clusters